Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 ### Search/Details Views

-When you set the *Generate Search View* or *Generate Details View* parameters of the generator to `True`, the generator will add declarations of search and/or details views based on the corresponding data objects as view models.
+When you set the `Generate` parameter of the generator to `true` on the `mod:Views/mod:SearchView` or `mod:Views/mod:DetailsView` configs, the generator will add declarations of search and/or details views based on the corresponding data objects as view models.

-The view name should be unique, so it will be built from the object name, with the word "List" added for search views, and a postfix specified by the *View Name Postfix*, which is typically set to "*View*".
+The view name should be unique, so it will be built from the object name, with the word "List" added for search views, and a postfix specified by the `ViewNamePostfix` parameter, which is typically set to `"View"`.

 The following snippet illustrates such a view setup.